nvkhanh/photo_gallery/README.md

 ### Main

 This is the starting point of the application.
 All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.

+## Conclusion

+I will be happy to hear any feedback from you, and if you want to lend a hand with the project then please feel free to submit an issue and/or pull request